Brides of Cedar Falls #7:

 Bea Hazelwood watched the pale green-and-white striped hot air balloon ascend over the grassy pasture with its gently rolling knolls.
 Her throat constricted with envy.
 Talk about a match made in Heaven!

-Her childhood friend Kane and his beloved bride were quite literally floating toward Heaven itself as they exchanged their wedding vows.
+Kane Jameson and his beloved bride were quite literally floating toward Heaven itself as they exchanged their wedding vows.
 High above their heads, puffy white clouds floated against a June sky, forming the perfect celestial backdrop.
 They were too high in the air for her to hear with any clarity what was being said.
 However, the way Pastor Nathan Daniel was gripping his Bible in one hand and the side of the balloon’s basket in the other hand suggested he was in the middle of officiating their union.

-Bea bit back a smile over the memory of seeing Bert climb into the basket, wearing yet another one of her infamous split skirts.
+She bit back a smile over the memory of seeing Bert climb into the basket, wearing yet another one of her infamous split skirts.
 It was white this time, and it was a far cry from donning a pair of trousers.
 Bea had always admired the way the outdoorsy woman never hesitated to flout convention.
 Bert, whose real name was Bertha, was quickly becoming a local legend, adored by many and gossiped about with a vengeance by others.

 Griff was serving as his brother’s best man, of course.
 If Bea’s eyes had been twin candles, they would’ve surely ignited the dark fabric of his suit jacket the way she was staring a hole through his deliciously broad shoulders.

 After Kane and Bert’s crash landing a mere three months earlier, she would never be able to look at a hot air balloon the same way again.
 Air travel was dangerous.
-Her friends had nearly died.

 Her mother’s indignant gasp told her that the color of the woman’s gown, as well as her well-turned ankles, hadn’t gone unnoticed.
 No doubt Bea was going to catch an earful about it later.

 But that was far from the most horrid part of what was playing out in front of them.
-The woman flew straight up to Griff and snuggled against his side, brazenly wrapping her hands around his upper arm and gazing raptly up at him.
+The woman flew straight up to Griff and snuggled against his side, brazenly wrapping her hands around his arm and gazing raptly up at him.

 Oh, this was bad!
 Very, very bad!

-Then again, she might already have a plan.
 Her heart was bleeding too much to muster a smile, but it gave her comfort to remember she had allies.
 Clever ones.

 This will never do!